athostha/tmuxcontrols/README.md

 # tmuxcontrols
-Vim plugin for code debugging via tmux panes.
+Neovim plugin for code debugging via tmux panes.

 # Setup and usage
 Paste these on your .vimrc